-The United States has a very harmful past when it comes to locking people up for taking medicine, a deed usually done in the name of fear-mongering politics.
+The United States continues to lock people up for taking medicine, a deed usually done in the name of fear-mongering politics.

 Over 90 percent of the people currently in prison on cannabis charges are behind bars for possession — not intent to distribute.
 That may sound like a broken system, but it’s not.
 This is how anti-cannabis laws have always functioned.

 In 1937, the U.S. passed the Marihuana Tax Act, which made it illegal to sell and buy cannabis.
 Unless you had special permissions, this were never granted.
 So, essentially it became functionally impossible to buy, sell or consume cannabis in America.
 But the emphasis was supposed to be on selling.

 In much the same way that prostitutes face prosecution at far greater rates than their customers, the anti-cannabis movement was a piece of legislation that would put away dealers, the hardened criminals who convince good kids to smoke pot.
 In reality though, the casual consumers were always the target.

 When the Tax Act came into law on October of 1937, authorities wasted no time in arresting two men in a Colorado hotel — Samuel Caldwell and Moses Baca, two day laborers working in Denver.

 The commonly told story goes that Caldwell was a dealer and Baca his buyer.
 But the truth isn’t so straightforward.

 Instead of the arrest of a dealer and client at the same time, the pair entered into custody separately, and it’s very unlikely one sold to another.
 In another departure from the oft-told tale, Baca was in prison first — becoming the real inmate No. 1 for American cannabis charges.